hrbrmstr/metis/README.md

 problem](https://www.reddit.com/r/aws/comments/6aq22b/fetchsize_limit/)
 without having to not use `dbGetQuery()`.

-The `AthenaJDBC41-1.1.0.jar` JAR file is included out of convenience but that will likely move to a separate package as this gets closer to prime time if this goes on CRAN.
+The `AthenaJDBC42_2.0.2.jar` JAR file is included out of convenience but that will likely move to a separate package as this gets closer to prime time if this goes on CRAN.

+NOTE that the updated driver *REQUIRES JDK 1.8+*.

 See the **Usage** section for an example.